Sustainability by Cornelia Webb

 The Silver Circularity Project:

-As we are moving into the year of 2020 where we need to bend the curves to reach a more sustainable life on the planet, in line with agenda 2030.
+As of now in 2022, we need to bend the curves to reach a more sustainable life on the planet, in line with agenda 2030.
 We as a brand must take our responsibility and take action.
 For this reason, we have been working closely with our factory in Italy on how to be a part of the solution instead of the problem.

 ” Nothing is created, nothing is lost, everything is transformed ”